Meet Our Team

 Outside of his work at SIUe Sean can typically be found with his wife and three young children at their home in South Saint Louis.
 He enjoys woodcarving, telling stories, drinking coffee, playing the banjo and reading hefty books.
 His research interests are in Patrisitics, theological aesthetics, forgotten prayers, and the "Catholic Imagination."
 He is a member of the Rosary Confraternity and has special devotions to the Sacred Heart of Jesus and to St. Joseph.

 Thurs 4:30pm- 11pm

 Fr.
 Rob Johnson

 Fr.
 Rob was born and raised in Illiopolis, IL and after high school attended the University of Illinois at Urbana-Champaign where he majored in Biology.
 After he graduated, he worked for two years as a FOCUS (Fellowship of Catholic University Students) missionary in Lincoln, Nebraska and then spent six years studying at Mundelein Seminary near Chicago.
-“Through the Goodness and Grace of God I was ordained a priest of Jesus Christ for our Diocese of Springfield in Illinois on May 26, 2018 and have served as Chaplain at SIUE and parochial vicar at St. Boniface in Edwardsville since then.
+“Through the Goodness and Grace of God I was ordained a priest of Jesus Christ for our Diocese of Springfield in Illinois on May 26, 2018.
+I serve as chaplain at SIUE, Pastor at Mother of Perpetual Help in Maryville, and Associate Director of the Office for Vocations.
 My loyalties are with the Fighting Illini and St. Louis Cardinals and I love to read, watch sports and movies, spend time with friends and family, and I especially love to hunt and fish.
 I love being a priest and look forward to helping each other become Saints.
 God bless you!” -Fr.
 Rob Johnson

 Director of Advancement